verstak-int/node-livereload/README.md

 * `applyJSLive` tells LiveReload to reload JavaScript files in the background instead of reloading the page.
 The default for this is `false`.
 * `applyCSSLive` tells LiveReload to reload CSS files in the background instead of refreshing the page.
 The default for this is `true`.
 * `exclusions` lets you specify files to ignore.
 By default, this includes `.git/`, `.svn/`, and `.hg/`
+* `alias` lets you specify file extensions to be aliased.
+By default, this maps `.styl` to `.css`, by which, changing `.styl` file never fires full page reload.

 # Limitations